;

 Vasilis Siomos

 sample-image I am a PhD student at the Artificial Intelligence Research Centre at City, University of London.
-I am researching how to best leverage Federated Learning techniques for Medical image Analysis, under the supervision of Dr. Giacomo Tarroni and Dr. Jonathan Passerat-Palmbach.
+I am researching how to best leverage Federated Learning techniques for Medical image Analysis, under the supervision of Dr. Giacomo Tarroni and Dr. XXX, with Dr. Jonathan Passerat-Palmbach as a external supervisor.

 My research focus is on developing Multi-Task Learning methods that enable Federated Learning models to be personalised to each participant in a federation, be that institutions or end-users.
 The emergent commodification of personal data is an issue that affects everyone, hence my interest in any and all things related to Federated Learning.